 [TS 45.008, clause 10.1.3.4]

-If a mobile station is a member of at least one Closed Subscriber Group, i.e. at least one CSG ID is included in the MS’s CSG Whitelist, then, in addition to normal cell reselection, the MS shall use an autonomous search function to detect UTRAN and/or E-UTRAN CSG cells and hybrid cells.
-The autonomous search function shall at least detect previously visited allowed CSG cells and previously visited hybrid cells whose CSG IDs are included in the CSG Whitelist of the MS.
+If a mobile station is a member of at least one Closed Subscriber Group, i.e. at least one CSG ID is included in the MS’s Permitted CSG list, then, in addition to normal cell reselection, the MS shall use an autonomous search function to detect UTRAN and/or E-UTRAN CSG cells and hybrid cells.
+The autonomous search function shall at least detect previously visited allowed CSG cells and previously visited hybrid cells whose CSG IDs are included in the Permitted CSG list of the MS.

 6.4.7.3 Test description